Logo

 Introduction

-Severe weather watches and warnings are essential tools National Weather Service or Environment and Climate Change Canada meteorologists use to communicate the potential risks of extreme weather events.
+Severe weather watches and warnings are essential tools the National Weather Service or Environment and Climate Change Canada meteorologists use to communicate the potential risks of severe weather events.

 However, there are significant differences between the two, and understanding those differences can be critical for staying safe during storms, especially when selecting which alerts to receive using Adiona Alert.